Ideal for customised solutions

 The production of rigid felts requires several steps:

-The binder ensures that the fibres are reliably fixed in the material.
-Rigid felts are usually produced as boards, billets or cylinders, but can be shaped into other geometries by mechanical processing.
+The binding agent ensures that the fibers are reliably fixed in the material.
+Hard felts are usually produced as sheets, blocks or cylinders, but can be shaped into other geometries by mechanical processing.

 To improve surface resistance, graphite coatings, CFC fabrics or graphite foil can be applied to protect the felt from mechanical damage or chemical attack.